 Osteophytes, another cause of sciatic nerve pain, are excess growths of bone.
 These are more common in patients with osteoarthritis; the body grows bone spurs in an effort to compensate for cartilage loss.

 Sciatica and lower back pain are particularly common among pregnant women, especially late in the pregnancy, when the growing uterus places pressure on the sciatic nerve.
 Many pregnant women experience shooting pains in the lower back or legs during this time.
 Note that back pain related to sciatica is only one type of back pain that may be experienced during pregnancy; other causes include weight gain, hormonal changes, and stress.

 People who are older, overweight, or obese are also at an increased risk for sciatica or lower back pain.
 Those who are sedentary are also more likely to experience sciatica.
 Sitting for long periods of time is closely linked with this condition, as there is a 40 percent increase in the load placed on the spine when in a sitting position.

-The Henderson chiropractors at Advanced Spine and Rehabilitation will investigate the cause of your sciatic nerve pain and develop a physical therapy treatment plan.
-Medical studies have shown chiropractic care and physical therapy to be an effective method for alleviating sciatica symptoms.
+The Henderson chiropractors at Advanced Spine and Rehabilitation will investigate the cause of your sciatic nerve pain and develop a physiotherapy treatment plan.
+Medical studies have shown chiropractic care and physiotherapy to be an effective method for alleviating sciatica symptoms.
 This treatment can ease pressure on the sciatic nerve to alleviate pain, prevent further damage to the sciatic nerve, and enable bulging discs and inflamed tissues to heal.